rajatdem/dndi-android/README.md

 specify the rules a data gathering zirk should follow to get normalization zirk work for you

-### Data model for communication between data normalization and data inference

-specify the rules a data normalization zirk should follow to get inferecne zirk work for you

 ### Implement application callbacks when there is a notification

 specify how to implement one's own business logic when there is a keyword match event